nabarunDG/vaccinerumorcontrol/README.md

-# COVID Vaccine Rumor Control
+# COVID Vaccine Rumor Control Concept Note
-**Concept note to develop a COVID vaccine side effect chatbot** *We are not throwin’ away our shot*
+*We are not throwin’ away our shot*
 <br>
 <br>